Zephyrs ride Bohmert, defense to OT upset of St Thomas Academy 20-14

 The Zephyr defense came through once again.

 On first down, Bohmert smothered a run around end for a one-yard gain.
 On second down, Javan Harvey threw them for a five-yard loss.
 Forced to pass, the Cadets threw incomplete on third down.
 It came down to fourth down from the 15.
-Thomas Muetzel and Eric Buttke busted through to wrestle quarterback Maximus Sims nearly to the ground.
+JP Johnson and Thomas Muetzel busted through to wrestle quarterback Maximus Sims to the ground.
 He unloaded the pass but it wasn’t close to a receiver, and the Zephyrs were celebrating a harrowing and very impressive win.

 The No. 2 ranked Cadets were unbeaten and had handed No. 4 ranked Mahtomedi their lone regular season loss, 28-14.
 In that Oct.
 7 game, they had held Bohmert to season lows of 108 yards and 4.2 per carry.